-There are hundreds of thousands of Medicare beneficiaries across the state currently enrolled in Arkansas Medicare Advantage plans.
+Hundreds of thousands of Medicare beneficiaries across the state are currently enrolled in Arkansas Medicare Advantage plans.
 Little Rock, AK, the city with the largest population of Medicare Advantage enrollees, has 88,225 on its own.

 But before you consider joining that growing population of Medicare Advantage beneficiaries, it’s essential to understand what these plans are, what they provide, and how you can apply.